 Nope.
 Life in Kristianstad seemed to be going on as always - quietly and slowly.

-It wasn't long before I overheard a group of people chatting.
+It didn't take long before I overheard a group of people chitchatting.
 I know it sounds unbelievable, but they were discussing what's been going on inside the church – just as I had predicted.
 They gestured in the direction of the Holy Trinity Church, which was only a few metres away from the central station and I silently thanked them for the directions.

 According to the local newspaper, the church recently hired a team of security guards in an attempt to prevent people from using the church as a loo.
 But as I approached the now-infamous church, the guards were nowhere to be seen.

 The church wasn't locked so I decided to go inside.
 At first, I was stunned by how beautiful it was.
-Then, and I am not sure if it was a placebo effect kind of thing, but I swear a faint scent of stale feces hit my nostrils.
+Then, and I am not sure if it was a placebo effect, but I swear the scent of stale feces hit my nostrils.

 Inside, I met with Bengt Alvland.
 He's the church trustee and local vicar.
 He's been quoted in many news reports related to the Holy Trinity's odd problems.
 Alvland seemed to me a troubled man.
 Two weeks ago, the church became the focus of a media storm, which Alvland didn't like at all.
 "The church is supposed to be a place for the public, where everyone's welcome.
 But it's a problem when people feel unsafe because of how other people behave.
 The reason we have put guards in place here, is so that people can feel safe – this is a place of peace and quiet," he told me.

 Then I learned that all the blasphemous acts have been taking place in the Church for the last year.
 It's just that Swedish media only discovered it recently.
 After months of visitors messing inside the holy building, church staff turned to the local police with a formal application to get security guards, according to Alvland.
 It was in the application where details about the shitting, pissing and masturbating had been documented.